qheilmann/CommandAPI-docs/docs/en/troubleshooting.md

     ...
 6 more
 ```

-You can safely ignore it - the CommandAPI fixes this later.
+You can safely ignore it – the CommandAPI fixes this later.
 This is described in more detail [here](./create-commands/functions-and-tags/functions#functions-in-116).

 ## Running `/reload` doesn't work

 See [Plugin reloading](./utils/reload)

-## Players cannot connect/timeout when joining
+## Players can’t connect/timeout when joining

-If players cannot connect, this could be due to the size of the command data packet.
+If players can’t connect, this could be due to the size of the command data packet.
 To see the resultant packet being sent to players when they log in, enable the `create-dispatcher-json: true` setting and view the file size of the resultant file.
-If the file size is abnormally large _(Over 2MB is considered very large)_, consider reducing the number of `LiteralArguments` which your plugin uses.
+If the file size is abnormally large _(Over 2MB is considered huge)_, consider reducing the number of `LiteralArguments` which your plugin uses.

 ## My issue isn't on here, what do I do?

-If you've found a bug that isn't solved here, submit a bug report on [the CommandAPI's issues page](https://github.com/CommandAPI/CommandAPI/issues/new/choose) and I'll try my best to resolve the issue!
+If you've found a bug that isn't solved here, submit a bug report on [the CommandAPI's issues page,](https://github.com/CommandAPI/CommandAPI/issues/new/choose) and I'll try my best to resolve the issue!